Codesai/website/_posts/2017-01-07-about-connascence.md

 >
 > As the distance between software elements increases, use weaker forms of connascence.

-...vocabulary to talk and reason about concepts like coupling and cohesion (see talk about Coupling and Cohesion)

 ### 6. **connascence** vs SOLID and other design principles.

 Blabla
+Conce

+...vocabulary to talk and reason about concepts like coupling and cohesion (see talk about Coupling and Cohesion)

-### 7. **connascence** vs Code Smells.
+### 7. **Connascence** vs Code Smells.

 * blabla we believe that sometimes **connascence** might be a better metric for coupling than the somewhat fuzzy concept of code smells.